Skip to content

 }

-The ModuleLoader runs ConfigureServices for every module in order, then later runs MapEndpoints for every module in the same order.
+The ModuleLoader runs ConfigureServices for every module in order, then later runs ConfigureMiddleware and MapEndpoints for every module in the same order.
 This two-phase wiring means a module can resolve dependencies registered by an earlier-order module during its own service registration.

 Mediator 3 — source-generated dispatch